AdamTest24/Data_Handling/learners/setup.md

 ::::::::::::::::
 The code assumes a path to the data files as '/data/...' or '\data\...', respectively.
 Please create a subfolder called 'data' in your current directory and put the data files in it.

-Figure files for download from the Course page:
+Please download the [fig zip file](fig/fig.zip) and unzip it to your Desktop.
+It contains:

 :::::::::::::::: checklist
 ## Figures